ElefHead/neuromodulated-brc/README.md

 * The Bistable Recurrent Cell modifies the GRU.
 My code also inherits keras GRUCell and GRU and overloads the functions to reflect the equation changes.
 * The implementation is based on my understanding of the equations and modifications.
 The [authors' implementation can be found here](https://github.com/nvecoven/BRC).
+* The option to add dropout and recurrent dropout remain (assuming they work same as on GRU layers) but are untested.